FSUdigitalmedia/websocket_comms/README.md

 you could have the same setup of serving the "actor" web page locally.
 [Simple HTTP Server](https://play.google.com/store/apps/details?id=com.phlox.simpleserver&hl=en_US) is an example of an Android app that can do the job.
 The local URL would then be loaded in the phone browser of your choice.

+> [!NOTE]
+> If you're one of my FSU students, you won't be able to make this work on the campus WiFi networks.
+You'll either need to create a hotspot on your phone and have all of the devices join it,
+> or use the non-internet-connected WiFi router that I have hanging around for this purpose.

 ## WebSockets Server

 So where does this WebSockets Server that echoes incoming messages to all of its connected clients exist?